-Auditor's Responsibility
+Auditor's Responsibility for the Audit of the Financial Statements

 As required by the Auditor General Act 2006, my responsibility is to express an opinion on the financial statements based on my audit.
 The audit was conducted in accordance with Australian Auditing Standards.
 Those Standards require compliance with relevant ethical requirements relating to audit engagements and that the audit be planned and performed to obtain reasonable assurance about whether the financial statements are free from material misstatement.